abe-winter/abe-winter.github.io/_posts/2019-11-27-ott-fleabag.md

 As a consumer, you should avoid these if you can afford to.
 We've lived with a broken health insurance system for more than a generation and it's not even good for doctors -- the only people benefiting from it are the ones who live inside the walls, in the invisible parts of the system, inventing prices.

-OTT is the platform of the hour -- don't subscribe.
+Subscription-based OTT is the platform of the hour -- don't subscribe.
 Dump it if you have it.
 Help it to die.

 {% include flatpixel.html tag="ott-fleabag" %}